gbrlfrc/HomeServer-WebApp/README.md

   form.append('data', JSON.stringify(data))
 ```

+##OAuth Server

 * To start __OAuth Server__ we need to create SECRETS from tokens generation first:
   * run `hexdump -n 16 -e '4/4 "%08X" 1 "\n"' /dev/random` twice, and save the results in `HomeServer-WebApp/OAuth/util/.env.ts`
   as string in access and refresh token variable
   * `yarn startOauth`.
 <br>NOTE: alternatively you can use the bash script `startOAuth.sh`.<br>